sertansenturk/cookiecutter-ds-docker/docs/project.rst

 Running the Docker Stack
 *****************************************

-To build and run the Docker stack in a cut project, simply run:
+To build and run the Docker stack in a cut project, run:

 .. code:: bash